Stainless Steel Surface Finish Types Explained

 stainless steel surface finish types

-Mill Finish
+Mill Finishes

-Mill finishes represent the most basic surface treatment for steel, which may require further processing., and range from No. 0 Finish HRA to No. 2BA Finish.
+Mill finishes represent the most basic surface treatment for steel, which may require further processing and range from No. 0 Finish HRA to No. 2BA Finish.

 Hot-rolled finishes are usually dark and dull, while cold-rolled finishes are smoother.